 Honoring a Legacy.
 Empowering a Future.
 Fighting Sickle Cell Disease.

-We believe that every person living with sickle cell disease (SCD) deserves not only access to proper care and support, but also dignity, respect, and community.
-ENJAH-SCF is here to provide just that.
+We believe that every individual living with sickle cell disease (SCD) deserves not only access to quality medical care, but also compassion, dignity, and respect..
+ENJAH-SCF strives to uplift, empower families, and bring hope where it’s needed most.

-Sickle cell disease impacts individuals and families across African, Hispanic, Middle Eastern, and Indian communities.
+Sickle cell disease (SCD) is a class of rare genetic blood disorders that mainly impacts Black Americans but is also diagnosed in individuals of Hispanic, Mediterranean, Middle Eastern, and Indian ancestry.
 At ENJAH-SCF, we provide resources, advocacy, and support tailored to those disproportionately affected by this chronic and often misunderstood condition.

 We work to eliminate the disparities that limit access to quality care for sickle cell patients.